 “Ruminants include cattle, sheep, goats, buffalo, deer, elk, giraffes, and camels.
 These animals all have a digestive system that is uniquely different from our own.
 Instead of one compartment to the stomach, they have four.”

 Here is an interesting article that further explains the ruminant digestive system, if you’re interested.
 However, I anticipate few readers will be interested in this information.

 But, as somewhat obsessed observers of animals in the wild, this becomes an exciting fact that further explains animals’ eating habits and associated behaviors.
 After all, we’ve spent the better part of over two years observing wildlife.
 Each new visitor brings a wealth of opportunities for us to learn more.

 Finally, the lying zebra perked up, using his front legs to lift him with a bit of effort, and he joined his cohort in the pellet eating frenzy.
 Tom must have tossed ten one-quart (about one liter each) containers of pellets to them, and they easily could have stayed for more.

-During their visit, several kudus joined in, as well as Broken Horn, who was lying in wait in the bush and could hear the sound of Tom tossing pellets.
+During their visit, several kudus joined in and Broken Horn, who was lying in wait in the bush and could hear the sound of Tom tossing pellets.
 There were numerous helmeted guinea-fowls, a few warthogs, and bushbucks.
 We realized that the ten-day school holidays starting today with holidaymakers flooding the park that this plethora of wildlife may be the last we’ll see for a while.

 Tonight, we’re off to Jabula with Rita and Gerhard and Kathy and Don.
 For us, this will be one of three remaining Friday nights at Jabula until it’s time for us to go on October 21st.